Bay Tropics

 The majority of our passionfruit is the standard 'purple' passionfruit most of us know and love, however we're really excited to be growing some other interesting species that are not as easy to come by in NZ.
 We hope to be able to share some of the following with you as our supply increases:

-• Panama Red (passiflora edulis v flavicarpa): Extra large, shiny red-skinned passionfruit that is normally sweeter and less acidic than the purple variety, however in NZ it ripens during the winter with lower sunlight hours and doesn't sweeten up as much as it would in other climates.
+• Red (passiflora edulis v flavicarpa): Extra large, shiny red-skinned passionfruit that is normally sweeter and less acidic than the purple variety, however in NZ it ripens during the winter with lower sunlight hours and doesn't sweeten up as much as it would in other climates.
 Each fruit typically weighs 200g or more!

 • Sweet Granadilla (passiflora ligularis): Round, orange-skinned passionfruit with a firm skin that does not wrinkle.
 Mild, fruit salad like flavour with a hint of rockmelon.